kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 Purkiss, Diane. *The Witch in History: Early Modern and Twentieth-Century Representations*.
 London: Routledge, 1996.

 Ralley, Robert and Lauren Kassell.
-'Pigeon Slippers'. *Hypotheses*. *The Recipes Project*. https://recipes.hypotheses.org/15085.
+'Pigeon Slippers'. *Hypotheses*. *The Recipes Project*, 23 May 2019. https://recipes.hypotheses.org/15085.

 Read, Sara. *Menstruation and the Female Body in Early Modern England*.
 London: Palgrave Macmillan, 2013.